-The stately La Truffe Sauvage has offered a fine dining experience featuring a plethora of local ingredients and classic French dishes since 1998.
+One of the top restaurants in Lake Charles, the stately La Truffe Sauvage has offered a fine dining experience featuring a plethora of local ingredients and classic French dishes since 1998.

-The five course tasting menu with globally sourced wine is a worthy splurge.
+The five-course tasting menu with globally sourced wine is a worthy splurge.
 Most of the dishes are rich and complicated like the Sunchoke Velouté en Croute with Duck Confit and the Filet Mignon topped with Foie Gras.
 However, my favorite dish was the simple Chèvre Chaud with Roasted Red and Yellow Beets.

 La Truffe Sauvage is located at 815 W Bayou Pines Drive, Lake Charles, LA 70601, United States.